Anguilla Local News

 www.news.ai Site Map Click to enlarge pictures

 Near the remote eastern end of Anguilla is a beautiful, long, curved bay with sand, snorkelling, palm trees, and one building, a fun beach bar, Palm Grove.
 The bay is called Savannah Bay and looks like it should have a five-star resort on it instead of being empty.
-The corner by Palm Grove is called Junks Hole, because all the junk from the Atlantic washes in here (but now that Nat Richardson has a funky beach bar, he keeps the beach cleaned up).
+The corner by Palm Grove is called Junks Hole (photo below was taken in 1998!
+Nat's looks almost the same now, though :-) ), because all the junk from the Atlantic washes in here (but now that Nat Richardson has a funky beach bar, he keeps the beach cleaned up).
 There isn't much natural shade, but Nat rents umbrellas if you need one.

 [Click to see full-size picture of Palm Grove]